 Why the UMHB Ed.D.?

-In contrast to national trends in doctoral programs, the UMHB EdD program has a history of producing graduates in a high percentage and in a relatively short period.
+In contrast to national trends in doctoral programs, the UMHB Ed.D program has a history of producing graduates in a high percentage and in a relatively short period.
 Throughout its existence, the doctoral program has had a majority of its students complete their degrees within four years.
-For example, over 68% of the students who began the program in the summer of 2009 had completely earned their degrees by May of 2012.
+For example, 73% of the three most recent graduating cohorts finished their dissertation within three years and 79% finished within one year after completion of coursework.
 This superior performance may be related to intensive personal advising that each student receives and the embedded dissertation process that begins in the first semester of study.